- NAME

 set cookiedb [file join [file home] cookiejar]

-http::configure -cookiejar [http::cookiejar new $cookiedb]
+http::config -cookiejar [http::cookiejar new $cookiedb]

 # No further explicit steps are required to use cookies